Organizer: Not enough signatures for Evers recall effort

 MADISON, Wis.
-(AP) — An effort to recall Wisconsin Democratic Gov. Tony Evers has failed, the recall’s organizer told supporters on Monday.
+(AP) — An effort to recall Wisconsin Democratic Gov. Tony Evers over his response to racial injustice protests and the coronavirus has failed, the recall’s organizer told supporters on Monday.

 Misty Polewczynski, of Burlington, posted on the “Recall Evers Petition” Facebook page on Monday that not enough signatures were collected.
 She did not say how close the group came to collecting the nearly 670,000 needed signatures and she did not immediately return a message seeking comment.